Dominik

 Panel 2: Quantum, AI and Machine Learning

-Doug Finke is a Consulting Analyst to Inside Quantum Technology.
-He is also founder of the Quantum Computing Report where he applies his wide breadth of experience to help accelerate the deployment of quantum computing.
-Doug has been involved in the computer, semiconductor, and storage industry for over 30 years and has helped drive the growth of many new technologies during this period.
-Doug believes that many of the new technology growth patterns he has seen within the computer industry will reoccur as the quantum technology field evolves.
-Doug has served as the Chief Operating Officer of the startup company, IntelliSense, where he helped sell the company at a valuation of $750 million.
-As Vice-President of Marketing and Business Development at the semiconductor startup ChipWrights, Doug also helped raise $25 million in venture capital funding.
-Other important firms for whom Doug has worked include Intel, IBM, Standard Microsystems and HGST/Western Digital.
-Doug holds degrees in computer engineering and management from the University of Illinois and MIT respectively.
+Doug Finke is the Chief Content Officer for Global Quantum Intelligence (GQI), a leader in business intelligence focused on the quantum industry.
+GQI was formed as a merger between three quantum analyst organizations including the Quantum Computing Report (QCR), which Doug founded in 2015.
+Previously, Doug was employed in the computer, semiconductor, and storage industries for over 30 years where he helped drive the growth of many new technologies during this period.
+Doug has served as the Chief Operating Officer of the startup company, IntelliSense and helped sell the company at a valuation of $750 million.
+As Vice-President of Marketing and Business Development at the semiconductor startup ChipWrights, Doug helped raise $25 million in venture capital funding.
+Other important firms for whom Doug has worked include IBM, Intel, and HGST/Western Digital.
+Doug holds degrees in computer engineering and management from the University of Illinois and MIT, respectively.

 Joe